-Contention band and resolution band.
-For M-RTS FICA allocates sixteen subcarriers to each subchannel for contention.
-So, a total of 224 subcarriers are allocated for a contention band for all 14 subchannels arbitrated using an M-RTS symbol.
+Contention Band and Resolution Band: For M-RTS, FICA allocates 16 subcarriers to each subchannel for contention.
+Thus, a total of 224 subcarriers are allocated for a contention band for all 14 subchannels arbitrated using an M-RTS symbol.

 Contention results are embedded in the resolution band in M-CTS.
 The resolution band occupies more subcarriers compared to the contention band in the M-RTS.
 There are 24 subcarriers for each subchannel.
-However, since BAM is less robust compared to phaseshift keying modulation (e.g., BPSK), we improve BAM's reliability by replicating on multiple subcarriers and using soft-decoding.
-It can be shown that, by replicating twice, BAM can achieve the same performance of BPSK [25].
+However, since BAM is less robust compared to phase-shift keying modulation (e.g., BPSK), we improve BAM's reliability by replicating on multiple subcarriers and using soft decoding.
+It can be shown that, by replicating twice, BAM can achieve the same performance of BPSK [24].
 In FICA, we replicate a bit on four subcarriers when we require high reliability.
-Thus, with fourtime replication, we can encode six bits (24/4) to represent the resolution results for each channel.
-Currently, six bits can represent the winner number (1-16) and two other special states.
+Thus, with four-time replication, we can encode 6 bits (24/4) to represent the resolution results for each channel.

+Currently, 6 bits can represent the winner number (1-16) and two other special states.
 If these 6 bits are all zero, it means the subchannel is not used (e.g., no node has contended for this subchannel).
-Alternately, if the bits are all ones, the subchannel is reserved by the receiver; thus no transmission is allowed on this subchannel in this contention period.
+Alternately, if the bits are all ones, the subchannel is reserved by the receiver; thus, no transmission is allowed on this subchannel in this contention period.

-Receiver band.
-The receiver band contains the hash vector for intended receivers across all subchannels.
-It contains 40 bits and each bit again is replicated on four subcarriers for reliability, for a total of 160 subcarriers.
+Receiver Band: The receiver band contains the hash vector for intended receivers across all subchannels.
+It contains 40 bits, and each bit again is replicated on four subcarriers for reliability, for a total of 160 subcarriers.

-Network Allocation Vector (NAV).
-The NAV band encodes the expected number of OFDM symbols in the following data frame.
+Network Allocation Vector (NAV): The NAV band encodes the expected number of OFDM symbols in the following data frame.
 It contains 64 subcarriers and, also due to four times replication, can modulate 16 bits.
 There could be several ways to encode the data symbol number in the NAV band.
 One simple method is to use each single bit to present a certain number of OFDM symbols.
-Thus, sixteen bits can present numbers between 3-48, with a step of 3.
+Thus, 16 bits can present numbers from 3 to 48, with a step of 3.
 As we discuss later, such a range is sufficient for FICA.
-In an M-CTS, only the highest bit is echoed back and all nodes that overhear the M-CTS should defer their contention for a corresponding period.
+In an M-CTS, only the highest bit is echoed back, and all nodes that overhear the M-CTS should defer their contention for a corresponding period.